 Pour this into the chilled crust and spread into an even layer.
 Top with the espresso cream and using an offset spatula spread this out just before the edges so you still see the pumpkin layer underneath.
 Refrigerate for at least 2 hours, and up to 4 hours, to set and firm up.
 Ideally, it’s better if you don’t refrigerate this overnight as the filling will make the graham crust soggier the longer it sits.
 It’s best eaten the day it’s made, for best results.
 If you want to get ahead, only make the crust the night before and leave it in the fridge without filling, then allow enough time to make the filling and have the whole pie set before serving.
 If you have to let it sit overnight, it’s still perfectly tasty but the crust is just softer.

 To make a quick caramel drizzle, add caramels and coconut milk to a small saucepan over low heat.
 Stir with a spatula until completely melted and smooth about 4 to 5 minutes.
 Remove from the heat and pour caramel into a glass heat safe measuring cup or bowl to cool completely.
-It will stay soft at room temperature, no need to refrigerate if using within 1 to 2 days.
+It will stay soft at room temperature.

-Top the chilled pie with the ready-made coconut whip and drizzle with caramel just before
+Top the chilled pie with the ready-made coconut whip, if desired, and drizzle with caramel before serving.

 If you can’t find cans of coconut cream you can use full-fat coconut milk, but ensure you have them refrigerated well in advance to allow the cream to get very thick and liquid to separate.
 You may also need up to 3 cans if using only coconut milk.